-Game plan: Lions RB Kevin Smith gained 201 total yards last week, giving Detroit a threat it hasn't had with Jahvid Best (concussion) missing the past four games.
+Keys to the game: Lions RB Kevin Smith gained 201 total yards last week, giving Detroit a threat it hasn't had with Jahvid Best (concussion) missing the past four games.
 QB Matt Stafford needs the crutch facing a blitz-reliant defense.
 The Lions can sting Green Bay, using TEs Brandon Pettigrew and Tony Scheffler as primary reads to limit Stafford's risks - he doesn't shy away from forcing the ball into tight coverage.
 That's a tendency the opportunistic Packers readily attack, and the Lions can't set Green Bay up with the gift of a short field.
 QB Aaron Rodgers' uncanny precision gets a test from the Lions' penetrating defensive line, but he's been on target facing heavy pressure in recent games and should be able to pick his spots using three-receiver sets.
-RB James Starks (knee, ankle) is likely a game-time decision, and Ryan Grant hasn't been a threat, though he hasn't gotten a chance to get into a groove, either.
+RB James Starks (knee, ankle) is likely a game-time decision, and Ryan Grant hasn't been a threat.

 Fast facts: This is the third Thanksgiving meeting in five years and 20th all-time on the holiday. ...
 The Lions are the first team in NFL history to win three games in a season in which they trailed by at least 17 points.